 Courses are recorded in terms of quarter hour(s) of credit.
 Multiplication of the credits for a course by the numeric value for the grade awarded gives the number of quality points earned for a course.
 Dividing the total number of quality points earned in courses by the total number of credits in those courses gives the grade point average.

-Grades reported as "W", "WF", and "P" are recorded on a student's permanent record but are not used in the calculation of a student's grade point average.
+Grades reported as "W" and "P" are recorded on a student's permanent record but are not used in the calculation of a student's grade point average.
 Similarly, a grade of "I" or "IP" may be assigned and is used only when special/extenuating circumstances exist (e.g., prolonged illness, family crisis, etc.), which prevent a student from completing the necessary course requirements on time in order to receive a grade.
-"WF" may be considered a failure by the Student Promotion and Graduation Committee.